-3.2 Biopharmaceutical Development Program (BDP) Managers and Supervisors have the authority and responsibility to manufacture Toxicology lots in accordance with this SOP.

-3.3 BQA is responsible for quality oversight of this procedure.
+- 3.1 The Director, Biopharmaceutical Quality Assurance (BQA) has the authority to define this procedure. - 3.2 Biopharmaceutical Development Program (BDP) Managers and Supervisors have the authority and responsibility to manufacture Toxicology lots in accordance with this SOP. - 3.3 BQA is responsible for quality oversight of this procedure.